Rob's Drunken Anger

 “I’m going to be careful so it won’t hurt, I promise,” John says.

 John places his arms under her back as he slowly picked her up and places her on the stretcher.
 She moves her left arm as much as her body would let her point to the couch.
 They see her trusty stuffed crab, she named Crabby lying on the sofa next to the remote.
 Scott walks over to the couch, picks him up and goes back over to everyone.
 He places it under her left arm, and they head out to the ambulance.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SweetredrangerWrite a Review